TeamDman/is-urf-live/README.md

     - Storage account params only necessary for upload stage
 1. Run [`1-launch.ps1`](./1-launch.ps1)

-The script will launch the league client, get the list of current gamemodes, write it to a file, and play music if URF is available.
+The script will launch the league client, get the list of current gamemodes, write it to a file, play music if URF is available, and uploads the JSON to an Azure storage account.

 ## Useful Links